A short history of the Malverns

 While mixed farming continued, people also became more and more involved in tourism, quarrying and education.

-Malvern St James also grew from small beginnings.
+Malvern Girls' College, now Malvern St James, also grew from small beginnings.
 Starting with a kindergarten, building to 14 houses in Malvern and eventually taking over the Imperial Hotel opposite the station in 1916.
 Click to read about some of the founders of the school.

 Work on the Assembly Rooms which were developed to become the Malvern Theatres complex started in 1884.
 An account can be found on the Malvern Theatres website.
-The theatre complex was completely refurbished in 1997/8 and the covered terrace where artists displayed their work for many years was lost.
+The theatre complex was completely refurbished in 1997/8 when the covered terrace, where artists displayed their work for many years, was lost.

 The Malvern theatres complex viewed from Priory Park

 Jubilee Drive, on the western slope of the Malvern Hills, was built in 1887 to celebrate 50 years of Queen Victoria's reign, and the Toposcope on the Worcestershire Beacon was erected to celebrate Victoria's Diamond Jubilee.

 Camp Hill reservoir and waterworks at British Camp were opened in 1891 in order to serve Malvern's increasing population.